 - Deliver paywalled content in its entirety to the reader’s browser.

 - Check if the visitor has permission to view the content.

-- Attempt to hide paywalled content from the reader’s view if they don’t have permission.
+- Attempt to hide paywalled content from the reader’s view if they don’t have permission to view it.

 Sites with server-side paywalls do things a little differently.
 When a reader attempts to access a piece of paywalled content, the site will: